 • Discover ways to be antiracist and support people of color.

 • Gain tools and resources to initiate and build social justice in our community.

 Social Action continues to provide food to The Palms.
-We came up with an idea to prepare individual portions.
+We are now serving hot food from crockpots in person.
 Social Action Committee meets periodically to plan the next Palms dinner.
 If you are interested in helping in any way, please contact Lyla.

 We have resumed volunteering at the Redwood Empire Food Bank.
 You need to sign up online.
 We usually work the 10:00- 1:00 shift and then go out for a simple meal.
 This is a great activity with your children or grandkids over 13.
 Or for any friend.

 To get more info, please call Lyla Nathan at 526-7438 or Elizabeth Jarlsberg at BA office 360-3000.

 The Israel Affairs Committee collects links and descriptions of national and international webinars and online viewing about Israel and antisemitism.

 Online weekdays: Rashi commentary on the week’s Torah reading, 7:30-8:00 a.m.
 The text is shared on screen, and translation is always provided.
 This is pitched towards the person who is beginning to look at traditional Jewish learning.
 Videos now posted on YouTube